noirkotyara/Medical-MDD-test-task/README.md

 # Medical-MDD-test-task

-Coding assignment to help candidates to show their experience in front-end development.
+Coding assignment to help candidates to show their experience in front-end development with using of metadata.

 ### Recommended stack:
-*   ReactNative
+*   React Native
 *   Redux Toolkit (optional)
 *   feel free to install packages you need but with a simple explanation why they